muenchhausen/gradle-docker-plugin-sample/README.md

 * some steps for first time setup of boot2docker
 * shows how to build a docker image for a hello-world-java-application using gradle
 * run the docker image
+It runs with Oracle Java 8 (default) or OpenJDK 7.

 #### prepare boot2docker
 Boot2docker must be installed.
 For MAC OS, follow [docker installation mac] (https://docs.docker.com/installation/mac/).